kernelci/kernelci-project/kernelci.org/content/en/docs/org/tsc/_index.md

 **Votes done during a live meeting** require a quorum of 50% of the TSC members to be present in the meeting and a majority of "yes" votes among these voting members to move the motion.
+However, to make sure that everyone has a say, voting in a meeting should preferably be done only when at least 90% of the members are in attendance.

 **Votes done by email** or any other deferred channel require a majority among all of the TSC members as everyone is expected to be able to take part.
 Votes by email expire after a period of two weeks: the motion will be rejected if a majority of "yes" votes from the whole TSC hasn't been reached by then.

-The preferred approach is to vote during TSC meetings.
-This should always be considered first to encourage discussion and TSC meeting attendance.
-If quorum is not met during a meeting then the motion can be adjourned to the next meeting or brought up for a vote by email.
+Because our members are spread across the world, and normally cannot attend a meeting all at once, the preferred approach is to vote by email.

 Abstentions are not counted as votes.
 Effectively, they are the same as not attending a meeting or not replying to an email.
 For example, with 7 TSC